duyahoang/networking-guide/README.md

 1. **Verify OSPF Neighbors**:
    - Use `show ip ospf neighbor` to list OSPF neighbors.
-   - If neighbors aren't forming, check interface IP addresses and masks, OSPF network statements, and ensure they're in the same OSPF area.
+   - If neighbors aren't forming, check interface IP addresses and masks, OSPF network statements, and ensure they're in the same OSPF area and agree on the stub area flag in the Hello packets (if the area is configured as stub area).
+      - `show ip ospf interface  <interface>`

 2. **Check Interface Status**:
    - Ensure the interfaces are up with the `show interfaces` command.